CoLRev-Environment/colrev/README.md

 There is variance in how accurately authors and algorithms perform (e.g., disagreements in the screening process or performance of duplicate detection algorithms).
 As an implication, control of process reliability (and constant improvement of algorithms) is needed, which requires transparency of atomic changes.

+As an implication of error-prone input data and variance in processing accuracy, efficient error-tracing and debugging functionality must be built-in.

 With ever growing volumes and heterogeneity of research, there is a growing need to allocate efforts rationally and based on evidence.
 As an implication, we need to use prior research as crowdsourcing (e.g., for deduplication), we need to use evidence in the searches.